ue22-p20/web-intro/notebooks/22-css-media-rules.md

 It is often very useful to tweak the print layout, in terms of margins and the like.
 <hr>
-Click below to open in a separate window, and pretend to print so you get a preview;
+Click above to open in a separate window, and pretend to print so you get a preview;
 </body>`;
 media_print_css = `/* our body tag has a media class
  * with this trick the order now won't matter */ body {
     font-family: Trebuchet MS;
 }

 @media print {